If you have been diagnosed with Atrial Fibrillation or AFib, can you still qualify for life insurance? What would your rate be? Will you be declined?

 Ideally, avoid the booze if you have Atrial Fibrillation.

 How old were you when you were diagnosed with AFib?

-Conversely, patients with afib are more likely to have a stroke, and that risk only increases with time.
-So with your AF diagnosis, the earlier you were diagnosed and the longer it has been successfully under control, the better.
+Conversely, patients with AFib are more likely to have a stroke, and that risk only increases with time.
+So with your AFib diagnosis, the earlier you were diagnosed and the longer it has been successfully under control, the better.